uchicago-computation-workshop/Fall2019/10-17_Evans/README.md

 ### University of Chicago

-The [Computation Workshop](https://macss.uchicago.edu/content/computation-workshop) at the University of Chicago cordially invites you to attend this week?s talk:
+The [Computation Workshop](https://macss.uchicago.edu/content/computation-workshop) at the University of Chicago cordially invites you to attend this week's talk:

 ## Science and Technology Advance through Surprise